Spelling and grammer and all that stuff! Supposibly its like real important

 Scotch Tape sold the tape my sisters used when they scissored Tiger Beat into confetti once a month in order to tape headshots of that month’s dreamiest teen idols all over their bedroom doors, then rip them all off to tape up the head shots from the next month’s issue, which was rapidly stripping the finish off the doors.

 After school one day my mom asked me to go fetch her cigarettes from her room.
 The cigarettes were on her nightstand; as I picked them up I glanced at a 45 RPM single next to the cigarettes.
-It was a Partridge Family single, and the title of the song was “One Night Stand.”
+It was a single by The Partridge Family titled “One Night Stand.”

 I was 9 and not too sharp on the subtler nuances of grammar and spelling, so when I saw the single “One Night Stand” on the nightstand, my first thought was Why would anyone sing a song about a piece of furniture?
 1